Prabhat Ranjan Sarkar

-The Progressive Utilization Theory (PROUT) was first put forward by Prabhat Ranjan Sarkar (1921–1990).
-Sarkar was a philosopher, social reformer, and spiritual teacher dedicated to the task of planetary transformation.
+The expansive philosophy that has influenced the work of Ananda Seva Mission was first put forward by Prabhat Ranjan Sarkar (1921-1990).
+Sarkar (1921-1990) was a philosopher, social reformer, and spiritual teacher dedicated to the task of planetary transformation.
 Through his actions and teachings he inspired many people to develop their potentialities and take on active responsibility for humanity’s welfare.

 Sarkar made a wide range of contributions to human upliftment.
 In the realm of human services, he established a global disaster relief agency and inspired diverse community service projects, including rural development schemes, medical clinics, group homes, and food distribution programs.